turbo/justContext.js/README.md

 ## justContext.js
 ![](https://raw.githubusercontent.com/minxomat/justContext.js/master/title.png)

-justContext is a simple context menu plugin that doesn't require jQuery, kicks ass anyway.
+justContext is a simple context menu plugin that doesn't require jQuery, but kicks ass anyway.
 Here are some of the features:

 - Just about 30 lines of JS and a bit CSS
 - Context menus can be styled.
 Two themes are included, plus three themes for drop shadow effects (off, light and dark)